 SiShield’s core technology is based on the use of quaternary ammonium silicone (“SiQAC”) compounds as the antimicrobial agents, either in solvent or in aqueous and stable solutions.

-The primary core technology contains no heavy metals, formaldehyde treatment, or phenol groups.
+The core technology contains no heavy metals, formaldehyde treatment, or phenol groups.
 Unlike other antimicrobial materials, extensive studies performed by many other companies have shown the above chemistry does not allow or cause microbial adaptation, resistance, mutation, diffusion or migration.
 It is significantly different from conventional sanitizers, disinfectants or biocides that are extremely toxic and contaminate the environment with undesirable chemicals.
 Some of the differences are in its chemical nature, effectiveness, durability and safety.
 This technology has a unique advantage over all previously known methods and applications: the antimicrobial component material is bonded to the cell or surface.
 Microorganisms are then destroyed by simple contact with the surface.
-SiShield antimicrobial products bond to almost any surface, creating unlimited applications for the SiShield’s breakthrough technology.
+SiShield antimicrobial products bond to almost any surface, creating almost unlimited applications for our breakthrough technology.